-The Best Cheap Car Insurance in Nebraska for 2021
+The Cheapest Car Insurance in Nebraska for 2022

-The cheapest option for car insurance in Nebraska is a minimum liability policy.
-This type of insurance only offers the lowest amount of coverage acceptable by the state.
+Minimum liability coverage is the cheapest choice for auto insurance in Nebraska.
+This kind of insurance only offers the bare minimum of coverage permitted by the state.

 - GEICO: $307 per year

 - Farmers Mutual of Nebraska: $308 per year

 Meanwhile, Farmers charges an average of $651 a year for minimum liability coverage, which is the highest rate.